animmjfan/ascii2vals/README.md

 Note: depending on your permissions you may need to run `sudo make install`

 > [!TIP]
-> You can add prefix=PATH to the second command to make it install relative to PATH
+> You can add prefix=PATH to the second command to make it install to another location (replacing PATH with a directory to install to)
 > The same is true with CXX for your compiler and CPPFLAGS for the compiler flags

 ### Installing using install.sh